 Adjoining rooms serve multiple functions when it comes to training days.
 In the first instance they make for a change of scenery when breaks are afforded – a haven in which to seek refreshment, catch-up on e-mails, mingle or simply take stock.

 Building regular intervals into any conference is important if you hope to retain attention spans over the course of several hours.

 Extra space however also allows for attendees to split into small groups and complete any practical tasks they are set.
+This is important even for those events held in a large conference room.
 Breaking away from the crowd will afford them quiet and room to both discuss and implement ideas.

 Conference centres will ordinarily encompass breakout areas which gives them an added advantage over the likes of leisure hotels.
 Adjoining rooms are by no means a given for the latter and even if they are present there is a strong likelihood another conference will be taking place right next door, this as they seek to maximise earning potential.

 Space can stem not just from extra rooms.
 Indeed, the design of the main hall itself should allow for reconfiguration.